yintrigue/portfolio-ds/sp_hello_baby_clara/README.md

 ![](./img/screenshot_01.jpg)
 <br />
 <br />
-A fun, colorful experience to be enjoyed by both farther and daugther!
+A fun, colorful experience to be enjoyed by both father and daughter!
 ![](./img/screenshot_05.jpg)

 ## Repository